 My genealogy perspectives and goals have changed over time.
-I was (and still am to a degree) the obessessive hunter, the gatherer, the collector.
+I was (and still am to a degree) the obsessive hunter, the gatherer, the collector.
 I wanted (and still do) every piece of evidence that had every name of every one of my ancestors on it.
 My focus has now expanded to teaching and writing.
 In teaching, I enjoy the look of faces when... "they get it."

 In writing, I have discovered that it is rewarding to create biographies by building upon facts found everywhere in historical records.
-Recreating their lives, in context of history, is important because my ancestors' lives are more than just vital records and statistics.
+Recreating their lives, in the context of history, is important because my ancestors' lives are more than just vital records and statistics.
 However, I still love to dig into a good research project!
 I will never stop learning, never stop researching.
-As a Board Certified genealogist, continuing education is vital in advancing methodology and skill sets.
+As a Board Certified genealogist, continuing education is vital in advancing methodology and skillsets.

 We, as humans redefine ourselves throughout our lifetime, through our goals and through our achievements.
 We need to be diligent to preserve our records so our descendants will not have to reconstruct our lives.
-It is an eternal project, one that relates the past, present and future.
+It is an eternal project, one that relates the past, present, and future.

 What do I do?